 Careers: What next?

-Careers information advice and guidance is delivered in Hindley High School by Aspiring Futures Career Service, This service is” a bought in” service for students in Years 7, 8, 9, 10 and 11 to ensure they have all the necessary impartial information advice and guidance regarding their future; option choices when in year 9, and post 16 options such as College, Training providers, Apprenticeship, University, Volunteering, Traineeships.
+Aspiring Futures Career Service, is also ” a bought in” service for students in Years 7, 8, 9, 10 and 11 to ensure they have all the necessary impartial information advice and guidance regarding their future; option choices when in year 9, and post 16 options such as College, Training providers, Apprenticeship, University, Volunteering, Traineeships.

-The linked named careers adviser is Joan Courtney, she is in school on Wednesday in the careers office in E-
+The linked named careers adviser is Joan Courtney, she is in school on Tuesday and Wednesday in the careers office in E-

 Confident Place – Confident People